itoombes/PatternAnalysis-2025/recognition/ADNI-GFNet-48027782/README.md

 ![Layout of GFNet](figures/GFNet_layout.png)

 Note that in addition to the Global Filter and MLP blocks, there is a patch-embedding layer, several normalisation layers, an average pooling layer, and a linear layer.
-The patch-embedding layer works as it does in a vision transformer; it breaks the input image into distinct 'patches', before flattening and projecting them onto the embedding dimension.
+The patch-embedding layer works as it does in a vision transformer; it breaks the input image into distinct 'patches', before flattening and projecting them onto the embedding dimension [2].
+However, unlike in a vision transformer, there is no additional class token.
+Implementations of these blocks are available in the GFNet GitHub repository [2].

 The purpose of this project is to adapt the GFNet architecture to classify observations in the ADNI dataset into either 'cognitive normal' or 'Alzheimer's detected' classes, with a desired minimum level of accuracy of $80\%$.